Checkmate

 1. moving the king;

-2. intervening an other piece;
+2. intervening another piece;

-3. capturing the checking piece by an other piece.
+3. capturing the checking piece by another piece.

 Stalemate